jeffhollan/docdb-connector/README.md

-# TypeScript Restify API App
+# DocDB Connector

-Sample Restify API with Typescript
+TypeScript DocDB connector using restify and mocha

 Wanted to explore using VS Code, Typescript, and Restify to create a typescript based node REST API.
-These was the boilerplate I created to start with.
+This was the first API app I started to write